INTERIM University Policy 340: Required Reporting of Sexual Misconduct

-Supervisors are responsible for ensuring their direct reports are aware of and follow this policy and complete all training required by this policy.
+Supervisors are responsible for ensuring their direct reports are knowledgable about and compliant with this policy and complete all training required by this policy.

-Employees that are classified as a Reporting Employee, Designated Confidential Resource, or Resource Connection Employee are responsible for understanding and following this policy and the associated procedures and meeting the obligations of their role.
+Employees that are classifed as a Reporting Employee or Designated Confidential Resource are responsible for understanding and complying with this policy and related procedures.
 Employees are responsible for completing all training required by this policy.

 3.4 The Office of Human Resources

-The Office of Human Resources is responsible for working with the Title IX Coordinator to update the reporting employee lists once a year on July 1 and maintain the lists of Reporting Employees, Designated Confidential Resources, and Resource Connection Employees.
+The Office of Human Resources is responsible for working with the Title IX Coordinator to publish the employee lists once a year and to maintain the lists of Reporting Employees and Designated Confidential Resources.

 - Title VII of the Civil Rights of 1964

 - Title IX of the Higher Education Amendments of 1972

 - The Clery Act

 - Confidential Communications for Institutional Advocacy Services Act, Utah Code 53B-28-201 et seq.